veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 }
 ```

-This file will be used by WebServiceUpdater to update our predictive model.

 #### Web Service Updater class
-When initializing updater class, we need to provide WebService url and Api key
+When initializing the updater class, we need to provide WebService url and Api key
         public WebServiceUpdater(string serviceEndPointUrl, string endpointApiKey)
         {
             ServiceEndpointUrl = serviceEndPointUrl;
             EndpointApiKey = endpointApiKey;
         }

-Web Service url needs to point to Web Service with predictive model.
-Note that api key is not taken from default Web Service endpoint.
-We need to create special endpoint used only for updates.
+Web Service url needs to point to the Web Service with the predictive model.
+Note that the api key is not taken from default Web Service endpoint.
+We need to create special endpoint used only for the updates.
 More about adding new endpoint and updating trainer model you can find [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-retrain-a-classic-web-service).

-UpdateModel method is the one that takes .ilearner file created while retraining and updates predictive model.
-As input to the method we pass collection of AzureBlobDataReference objects
+The UpdateModel method is the method that takes the .ilearner file we created while retraining, and is used to update the predictive model.
+As input to the method we pass a collection of AzureBlobDataReference objects.
 ```csharp
 public class AzureBlobDataReference
 {